Review Panel Terms of Reference (updated 15 Nov 2024)

 - the costs and benefits of alternative options for meeting the person’s needs and the necessity of working within budget,

-- This means that, whilst the Review Panel must balance these considerations, individual rates will generally be much less available than they have been previously.
+- Overall, there is an expectation that individual rates will generally be much less available than they have been previously.

 - In considering higher cost community packages the Review Panel must have regard to whether:

-- Affordable within the NASC or EGL site budget.
+- affordability within the NASC or EGL site budget.

 Ability of the Chair to consider NASC or EGL site decisions urgently